 No benefit, contributions, or refund under the fund shall be liable for any debt, liability, contract, engagement, or tort of any member or his beneficiary, nor be subject to anticipation, sale, assignment, transfer, encumbrance, pledge, charge, attachment, garnishment, execution, or other voluntary or involuntary alienation or other legal or equitable process, nor transferability by operation of law.
 Should any attempt be made to so affect any such benefit, it shall ipso facto pass to such person or persons as may be appointed by the board from among the following persons appointed in the following order of priority: (a) the spouse, (b) children, (c) parents, or (d) brothers and sisters, of the member or beneficiary; provided, however, that the board of trustees, in its sole discretion, may reappoint the member or beneficiary to receive any such benefit thereafter becoming due either in whole or in part.
-Any such appointment or reappointment made by the board of trustees hereunder may be revoked by the board of trustees at any time, and a further appointment or reappointment made by it.
+Any such appointment or reappointment made by the board of trustees at any time, and a further appointment or reappointment made by it.